 6 Photos

-The takin is the National Animal of Bhutan and holds an important place in the country’s culture, religion, and national identity as well as appearing on the country’s currency.
-A large, muscular, and stocky animal weighing up to 272 kg (600 lbs), its thick brownish-yellow coat and strong legs allow the takin to survive in high altitudes and rocky terrain found in the subalpine forests of the Bhutanese mountains and eastern Himalayas, India, and China.
-Takins are listed as Vulnerable on the International Union for Conservation of Nature’s Red List of Threatened Species and are protected under Bhutanese law.
+The takin is the national animal of Bhutan and holds an important place in the country’s culture, religion, and national identity, as well as appearing on the country’s currency.
+A large, muscular, and stocky animal weighing up to 272 kg (600 lbs), its thick brownish-yellow coat and strong legs allow the takin to survive in the high altitudes and rocky terrain found in the subalpine forests of the Bhutanese mountains, eastern Himalayas, India, and China.
 The pictured takin lives at Royal Takin Preserve Bhutan’s capital, Thimphu.

-- The Tiger’s Nest Monastery (Taktshang Goemba), Bhutan’s most famous monastery, is built on the side of a cliff 2,950 m (9,678 ft) above the Paro Valley.
-The Buddhist monastery is built into the rock face and can be accessed from several directions.
-Guru Rinpoche is credited with bringing Buddhism to Bhutan.
+The Tiger’s Nest Monastery (Taktshang Goemba), Bhutan’s most famous monastery, is built on the side of a cliff 2,950 m (9,678 ft) above the Paro Valley.
 According to a legend, the Guru Rinpoche (the second Buddha) founded the monastery after flying from Tibet to Bhutan on the back of a tigress to subdue a demon, Singye Samdrup, who was troubling the valley’s resident.
-He meditated at the site for three months and anointed it as a monastery.
-The first monastery was built in 1692, but due to fires and age, the structure was rebuilt numerous times.
-The most recent reconstruction was completed in 2005, following a fire in 1998.
+The first monastery was built in 1692, but due to fires and age, the structure was rebuilt numerous times, most recently in 2005 to repair damage from a fire in 1998.